Nadeemb84/data-analysis/README.md

 * Green

+    Try this code:

         What is this?
 It is embedded code block!

+    Then this:

+        More code!

 * Blue
 * Red

         * Green

+            Try this code:

                 What is this?
 It is embedded code block!

+            Then this:

+                More code!

         * Blue
         * Red

 ## Tables